NinCollin/minibord/README.md

 4. Make some mini posts

 ## general update instructions
+1. Follow the upgrade instructions on the release page *before* following any of these instructions.
-1. Make a backup of your core.php file, any custom themes you've made, and a backup of your MySQL database.
+2. Make a backup of your core.php file, any custom themes you've made, and a backup of your MySQL database.
-2. Download the [latest release](https://github.com/NinCollin/minibord/releases) of minibord.
+3. Download the [latest release](https://github.com/NinCollin/minibord/releases) of minibord.
-3. Extract all files in this archive over the ones in your minibord folder.
+4. Extract all files in this archive over the ones in your minibord folder.
 If you've made any modifications to any files/images, they will be overritten, so you should back those up first.
-4. Rename the core.example.php file in `corefiles/` to core.php and edit this file to match the configuration options of your original core.php
+5. Rename the core.example.php file in `corefiles/` to core.php and edit this file to match the configuration options of your original core.php
-5. The theming system is still a work-in-progress, so if you made any custom themes, you may have to edit them when upgrading.
+6. The theming system is still a work-in-progress, so if you made any custom themes, you may have to edit them when upgrading.
 Various samples are contained in the `themes/` folder
-6. Follow the additional upgrade instructions on the release page.

 ## enabling html
 minibord v1.03 has optional support for HTML in posts/bio/layouts, but it requires an external library (htmLawed)